-Importance in Connection with a Potential Change in Control.
+Importance in Connection with a Potential Change in Control

 The Committee believes these agreements are even more important in the context of a change in control as it believes they will motivate and encourage the executives to be receptive to potential strategic transactions that are in the best interest of stockholders, even if the executive faces potential job loss.
-The agreements for our executives now have "double triggers" before vesting of any equity is accelerated as described above.
+The agreements for our executives have "double triggers" so that no equity is accelerated solely upon a change in control, but is accelerated only if the executive is terminated in connection with a change in control.
 The Committee believes this benefits PTC and any potential acquirer because it enables PTC to retain and motivate the executive while a potential change in control is pending, provides an acquirer with the ability to retain desired executives using existing equity incentives, and does not provide a one-time benefit to the executive that could undermine those efforts.